Jan 04, 2021

 (View Author Bio)

-Sales teams everywhere are being challenged to realign themselves with changing market expectations brought on by the pandemic.
+Sales teams everywhere have been challenged to realign themselves with changing market expectations brought on by the pandemic.
 This requires strong sales leaders that, according to our research, should be leading with compassion.Scroll Down

-Over the last few months, we have experienced the dramatic winds of the global pandemic and the associated changes in how we work and do business.
+Over the past year, we have experienced the dramatic winds of the global pandemic and the associated changes in how we work and do business.

 Those winds of change have impacted how buyers want to interact with our sellers and what they buy.
 Sales teams must be realigned to emerging market expectations and be trained and motivated to address those changes.
 These changes require strong leadership and, according to our research, the right kind of leadership.

-This summer we conducted a study of the workplace perceptions of sales producers.
+In the summer of 2020, we conducted a study of the workplace perceptions of sales producers.
 We asked them how they felt about their work experience, focusing on several factors that align with a well-known compassionate leadership model developed by Brad Shuck, Ph.D., University of Louisville.

 Sales reps rated survey items such as: